mandev-1/42-cpp-exam-credit-mathieugruson/1_CPP_MODULE_00.md

 - Getters (for name and title) and setter (for title)
 - An introduce() function

+Moreover, it needs to:
+1. Disallow Copying
+2. Force creation exclusively WITH name and title in the function (By making other constructors private)
+3. Add the setter for the Title (per assignment)
+4. Add the Getters for Name and Title, as Name is private and Title too

 ### Header File

 [Warlock header file](cpp_module_00/Warlock.hpp)